Or why I named my business after an ancient pagan fertility symbol

 That’s where we fit in!”

-Maybe it’s because I grew up watching Rudolph every Christmas as a kid, but a long time ago I realized, I’m a misfit.
-My friends are misfits as well, which means working with us won’t get the same results as everyone else.
+I realized a long time ago that I’m a misfit.
+That means working with me won’t get the same results as everyone else.

 Isn’t that what you’re after?
 Setting yourself apart from the crowd?
-Who better to do that than misfits?
+Who better to do that than a misfit?

 Most people my age in this field have moved into management.
-I’m a misfit, as is Catherine Davies, my partner in this as we still like creating things, not directing other people to create.
+I’m a misfit, as I still like creating things, not directing other people to create.

 Technology is a good thing.
-We use reliable, affordable solutions so we’re not reinventing the wheel with every new job.
-We keeps things simple so they’re lest likely to break down later.
+I use reliable, affordable solutions so I’m not reinventing the wheel with every new job.
+I keep things simple so they’re less likely to break down later.

 So you can be a misfit too, and get noticed.

-Todd Atteberry.
 Now based in southern Illinois, I’ve worked in advertising for almost forty years (I started young).
-I’ve prostituted myself to newspapers, agencies, universities and even directed art at a New York based Fortune 500 company before running, shrieking in terror to the hinterlands to work in an environment that doesn’t suck for a living.
+I’ve prostituted myself to newspapers, agencies, universities and even directed art at a New York based Fortune 500 company for almost a decade before running, shrieking in terror back to the Shire.

 In addition, I’m also a freelance travel photographer/writer, and have somehow managed to become known as an authority on colonial era sleep habits and taverns, as well as Christmas ghost stories.

-I also run Wytchery Art with Miss Davies, and my writings on all things creepy can be found at The Wytchery, a.k.a.
+I also run Wytchery Art, and my writings on all things creepy can be found at The Wytchery, a.k.a.
 The Gothic Curiosity Cabinet.